George Gough Booth

-George Gough Booth (September 24, 1864 – April 11, 1949) was the publisher of the privately held Evening News Association, a co-founder of Booth Newspapers, and a philanthropist.
+George Gough Booth (September 24, 1864 – April 11, 1949) was the publisher of the privately held Evening News Association, a co-founder of Booth Newspapers (now MLive Media Group), and a philanthropist.
+Born in Canada, he made his career based in Detroit, Michigan and the region.

 Biography

-He was born on September 24, 1864, in Toronto to Henry Wood Booth.
+He was born on September 24, 1864, in Toronto, Canada, to Henry Wood Booth and his wife.
+He had two brothers, with whom he later created a newspaper chain in southern Michigan.